Academic preparation for admission

 - Only submitted and completed applications will be reviewed

-- Three Letters of Recommendation-submitted through Graduate College Online Application
+- Three Letters of Recommendation, PDF only-submitted through Graduate College Online Application

-- Submit only 3 letters of recommendation, do not request/submit additional letters, only the first three will be used if more are submitted.
+- Submit only 3 letters of recommendation, do not request/submit additional letters, only the first three will be reviewed if more are submitted.

-- Letter writers should be faculty members for at least two of the letters, the third can be from a supervisor at a recent employer if you cannot obtain a third faculty member.
+- Letter writers should be faculty members for at least two of the letters, the third can be from a supervisor from a recent employer if you cannot obtain a third faculty member.

-- Statement of Purpose/Personal Statement-submitted through Graduate College Online Application
+- Statement of Purpose/Personal Statement-submitted through Graduate College Online Application, PDF only.

 - There are no specific questions for this document, it is left open to allow the applicant to provide relevant information as they see necessary.

 - 3.0 minimum undergraduate GPA on a 4.0 scale or 3.0 GPA within a minimum of 12 units of graduate level coursework.

 - Official GRE Scores: 70th percentile or better in the quantitative portion is recommended.
 The institution code is 4832 for the University of Arizona and 0101 for the Department.
 Submitted officially from ETS.
 In the online application applicants may enter their scores, but official scores must be submitted by ETS to the University of Arizona.
 See the percentiles and related scores from ETS website.